HackYourFuture/Node.js/week1/MAKEME.md

 1. Crash course
 2. Practice the concepts
-3. Node.js exercises
+3. Prep exercises
-4. Code along
+4. Node.js exercises
 5. PROJECT: HackYourTemperature I

 > Before we proceed, let's check to see if we have the latest versions of Node.js and the Node Package Manager (NPM) installed.
 You can do that by going to the Command Line (CLI) and running `node -v` and `npm -v`.
 Node.js should be at least **v12** and NPM should be at least **v6**.

 ## **1. Crash course**

 There is a great crash course available here: https://www.youtube.com/watch?v=fBNz5xF-Kx4.
-Watch the first 58 minutes and code along, the rest of the video will be handled in the next weeks so you can come back to!
+Watch the first 58 minutes and code along, the rest of the video will be handled in the next two weeks so you can come back to it in week 3!

 ## **2. Practice the concepts**